Cyogen/API-Implementation/README.md

 ## Summary

-You may `git clone https://github.com/Cyogen/API-Implementation.git` this project and just run the HTTP simple server, then launch the server.js endpoint.
+You may `git clone https://github.com/Cyogen/API-Implementation.git` this project.
+To get this to function just run the HTTP simple server, then launch the server.js endpoint.
 Note that Node.js, Python and Express.js all have to be installed, and initialized as explained previously.

 ## Screenshots